Scripting

 Execution Environments

-Knot provides four distinct execution environments, each tailored for specific use cases with different library availability and security constraints.
+Knot provides three distinct execution environments, each tailored for specific use cases with different library availability and security constraints.

 Environment Used By System Access Best For